-An abdominoplasty is also an attractive option for people who experienced a fast, significant weight loss through diet or surgery.
+An abdominoplasty is also an attractive option for people who have experienced a fast, significant weight loss through diet or surgery.
 Often the skin isn’t elastic enough to keep up with fast weight loss, so people often end up with excess loose skin that hides their results.
-During a tummy tuck, that excess skin is removed, leaving tighter-looking skin, which reveals the new muscle tone.
+During a tummy tuck, excess skin is removed, leaving tighter-looking skin, revealing the new muscle tone.

 Next Step: Schedule a Consultation